Job Search configurations

 To return only the most relevant jobs: Set

-However, fewer jobs overall are returned in the search results.
+jobs overall are returned in the search results.

-To return a higher number of jobs including both relevant and keyword matched results:
+To return a higher number of jobs including both relevant and keyword matched

-results are listed after the relevant jobs in the results, but query expansion results are not returned.
+keyword-matched results are listed after the relevant jobs in the results.

 To return a higher number of jobs including both relevant and query expanded

 true.
 The job

 seeker's query is expanded to include related job categories and nearby

-Keyword based matches are not returned.
+Keyword-based matches are not returned.

 To return the highest possible number of jobs: Set

 true.
 Job Search returns the most relevant

-query expanded jobs (by location, job category, etc).
+query expanded jobs (by location, job category, and so on).
 This

 maximizes the total number of jobs returned.